-Allahabad,second-oldest city in India after Kashi alias Varanasi alias Banares, in Utter Pradesh state of India is where 3 holy rivers of Ganges, Yamuna and invisible Saraswati confluence.
+Allahabad is the second oldest city in India after Kashi alias Varanasi alias Banares.
+It is situated in Utter Pradesh state of India.
+3 holy rivers Ganges, Yamuna and the invisible Saraswati confluence here.
 The meeting point of these three rivers is called Triveni Sangam and is considered very sacred for Hindus.
 It is believed that taking a bath at Triveni Sangam absolves one of his or her sins.

 Allahabad Fort is a 16th century fort constructed by the Great Mughal Emperor Akbar.
 It is situated close to Triveni Sangamam.
 Patalpuri Temple is an underground temple inside the Fort.
 There is a sacred immortal banyan tree inside the fort.
 There is historic 232 B.C.
 Ashoka Pillar having a height of 10.6 meters made of sandstone.
 The stone inscriptions shows Mughal emperor Jahangir’s accession to the throne.
 Parts of the fort are open to public and the remaining parts are used by the Indian Army.

 Khusro Bagh, a walled garden contains the mausoleums of Mughal Emperor Jahangir’s family members.